Chadaphorn0402/Chadaphorn0402/readme.md

 ### Hi there 👋 Nice to see u.

-- 😄 My name is: yourname ...
+- 😄 My name is: Chadaphorn Thongphutorn
-- ⚡ Student id: ...
+- ⚡ Student id: 63361221
 - 🔭 I'm currently studying on Faculty of Engineering.

+#### Career interests in the future :
-## Developer Tech
+ * Developer
+ * Computer Programmer
+ * Software Tester

 ### Frameworks
 <p align="left">